various images representing LTRC's focus areas

 • Documentation

-This authorization is the first step toward obtaining an Asphalt Plant Inspector, PCC Plant Technician, or District Lab Certification.
+This authorization is the first step toward obtaining an ACM Plant Inspector, or District Lab Authorization.
 A knowledgeable Authorized Aggregate Tester will have the ability to perform basic field and laboratory procedures for aggregates, accurately documenting and reporting the results.
 The Authorized Aggregate Tester will be allowed to perform the following tests for record on LADOTD projects under the supervision of the certified inspector.

 • DOTD Sampling Procedure S101 – Aggregates and Aggregate Mixtures